dev-rashedin/graceful-go/README.md

 Typical sections may include:

-- `docs/` — Go concepts written in
+- `docs/` — Go concepts in document format
-- `goconcept/` — structs, interfaces, composition
+- `goconcept/` — From basic to advanced go concepts
-- `problem/` — logical problem and solution
+- `problem/` — Logical problem and solution
-- `projects/` — simple projects without any framework
+- `projects/` — Simple projects without any framework

 Organization serves **recall**, not completeness.